secretstartups/handbook/support/workflows/how-to-get-help.html.md

 [escalating to unblock](https://about.gitlab.com/handbook/values/#escalate-to-unblock)
 is an operating principle of Results.

+#### Ask in your SGG

-1. Ask in [your group's Slack channel](/handbook/support/support-global-groups/#slack) for help.
+Ask in [your group's Slack channel](/handbook/support/support-global-groups/#slack) for help.
 You might get all the help you need in responses right there, or you might open up the group's Zoom room for an impromptu pairing session to work on the ticket.
 And remember:
    1. Be sure to provide a link to the ticket
    1. Be specific about the help you need
       - For example: "Kubernetes Runner help needed: user is running into X error, logs are saying Y, and we've tried Z. What else could it be?"

+#### Expand to Support Pods and other subject matter experts

+1. See if there is a [Support Pod](/handbook/support/workflows/working-with-pods.html) that covers the area your ticket is in and ask one of the Pod members for help.
 2. Ask for help in one of the broader
    [relevant Support Slack channels](https://about.gitlab.com/handbook/support/#slack).
    In addition to the Slack reminders above, also: